ybot1122/playground/app-route-tutorial/README.md

 > By default, `page.tsx` is rendered on the server.
 The component you export in `page.tsx` is indeed a React Server Component!

+### More Services

+Navigate to the Services page.
+In that page, click around to some of the other services that are offered by this company.

+Notice that these pages are nested under the `/services/` directory.
+So now you see nested routes in action.

+Also notice there is a `layout.tsx` that all the pages in `/services/***` will render.
+As you can see, we can also use nested `layout.tsx`!